 Leftovers: According to the FDA, animal-based leftovers should be tossed after 2-3 days.
-To keep food at its safest temperature, set your refrigerator to 40 degrees Fahrenheit or lower to prevent growth of harmful bacteria and viruses that can lead to illness, says Dr. Stephen Sokalski, infectious disease specialist at Advocate Christ Medical Center in Oak Lawn, Ill.
-He adds that it is a good idea to measure the temperature of the fridge to make sure it’s accurate.
+To keep food at its safest temperature, set your refrigerator to 40 degrees Fahrenheit or lower to prevent growth of harmful bacteria and viruses that can lead to illness, says Dr. Stephen Sokalski, an infectious disease specialist at Advocate Christ Medical Center in Oak Lawn, Ill.
+He adds that it’s a good idea to measure the temperature of the fridge to make sure it’s accurate.

-Counter-top clutter: As kitchen counters are one of the 10 dirtiest items in the home, according to research by NSF international, a global public health and safety organization, anything you can do to make counters easier to clean is a must.
-Store away everything you don’t use on a daily basis and take anything that doesn’t belong in the kitchen – including piles of paperwork – to its proper location.
+Counter-top clutter: As kitchen counters are one of the 10 dirtiest items in the home, according to research by NSF International, a global public health and safety organization, anything you can do to make counters easier to clean is a must.
+Store away everything you don’t use on a daily basis, and take anything that doesn’t belong in the kitchen – including piles of paperwork – to its proper location.

 Around the House:

-Cleaning Products: Many common cleaning products (and dryer sheets) are full of strong chemicals and artificial fragrances.
+Cleaning products: Many common cleaning products (and dryer sheets) are full of strong chemicals and artificial fragrances.
 You can make your own cleaning products with common household supplies like lemon juice, vinegar and baking soda.
 There are also a number of cleaning products on the market now that are made with ingredients safe for use around adults, children and pets.
 The earth-friendly products use essential oils instead of chemicals for fragrance, and don’t contain the following harmful ingredients the Environmental Working Group (EWG) advises you avoid: ammonia, chlorine, glycol solvents, parabens, phthalates, formaldehyde, artificial colorants, phosphates and petroleum distillates.

 Antibacterial washes: While the product sounds good, the chemical ingredient called triclosan, originally used strictly in hospital settings, has not been found to be more effective for home use, and some studies suggest triclosan may lead to other health problems.